Streaming Flow Policy: Simplifying diffusion/flow-matching policies by treating action trajectories as flow trajectories: Experiments

 \section{Experiments}

-We evaluate streaming flow policy on two imitation learning benchmarks: the Push-T environment~\cite{florence2022implicit,chi2023diffusion}, and RoboMimic~\cite{mandlekar2021what}.
-We compare our method (in green \greenbox{1pt}) against 4 baselines (in red \redbox{1pt}): Row 1 (DP): standard diffusion policy~\cite{chi2023diffusion} that uses 100 DDPM~\cite{ho2020denoising} steps, Row 2 (DP): a faster version of diffusion policy that uses 10 DDIM~\cite{songdenoising} steps, Row 3: conventional flow matching-based policy~\cite{zhang2024affordance} and Row 4: Streaming Diffusion Policy~\cite{hoeg2024streaming}, a recent method that runs diffusion policy in a streaming manner (see \cref{sec:related-work} for details).
+We evaluate streaming flow policy on two imitation learning benchmarks: the Push-T environment~\cite{florence2022implicit,chi2023diffusion}, and RoboMimic~\cite{mandlekar2021what}, and perform real-world experiments on a Franka Research 3 robot arm.

+We compare our method (in green \greenbox{1pt}) against 4 baselines (in red \redbox{1pt}): Row 1 (DP): standard diffusion policy~\cite{chi2023diffusion} that uses 100 DDPM~\cite{ho2020denoising} steps, Row 2 (DP): a faster version of diffusion policy that uses 10 DDIM~\cite{songdenoising} steps, Row 3: conventional flow matching-based policy~\cite{zhang2024affordance} and Row 4: Streaming Diffusion Policy~\cite{hoeg2024streaming}, a recent method that runs diffusion policy in a streaming manner (see \cref{sec:related-work}).
 We also compare against streaming flow policy that does not construct stabilizing flows during training, \ie uses $k=0$ (in blue \bluebox{1pt}).
 This ablation is designed to measure the contribution of stabilization to task performance.
 Following \citet{chi2023diffusion}, we report the average score for the 5 best checkpoints, the best score across all checkpoints, and the average latency per action for each method.
-We also conduct real-world experiments on a Franka Emika Panda robot arm with a RealSense D435f depth camera; see our \href{\website}{project website} for details.